 Click to download the contact list as a json file.

-Click to import a contact list (ison).

-+ Add contact: Click to add a new contact to the contact list.
+Click to import a contact list (json). + Add contact: Click to add a new contact to the contact list.First name: Enter the contact's first name.Last name: Enter the contact's last name.Speed dial fallback contact.
+Fallback: If applicable, select a fallback contact from the list. the contact's properties.
+Delete contact: Delete the contact.

-Upload image

-: Click to upload an image to represent the contact.

-First name: Enter the contact's first name.

-Last name: Enter the contact's last name.

-$oldsymbol{oldsymbol{arphi}}$: Enter an available speed dial number for the contact.
-This number is used to call the contact from the device.
+: Enter an available speed dial number for the contact.
+This number is used to call the contact from the device.SIP address:

-SIP address: If you use SIP, enter the contact's IP address or extension.

-: Click to make a test call.
+If you use SIP, enter the contact's IP address or extension. : Click to make a test call.
 The call will automatically end when answered.
 SIP account: If you use SIP, select the SIP account to use for the call from the device to the contact.
 Availability: Select the contact's availability schedule.
-You can add or adjust schedules in System > Events > Schedules.
-If a call is attempted when the contact isn't available, the call is canceled unless there's a fallback contact.
+If a call is attempted when the contact isn't available, the call is canceled unless there's a

-Fallback: If applicable, select a fallback contact from the list.

-Notes: Add optional information about the contact.

-Edit contact: Edit the contact's properties.
+The context menu contains: Edit contact: Edit

-Delete contact: Delete the contact.